longhorn/website/content/docs/1.6.0/spdk/quick-start.md

   ```

 - Configure huge pages
-  SPDK utilizes huge pages to enhance performance and minimize memory overhead.
-To enable the usage of huge pages, it is necessary to configure 2MiB-sized huge pages on each Longhorn node.
-Specifically, 1024 pages (equivalent to a total of 2 GiB) need to be available on each Longhorn node.
-To allocate the huge pages, run the following commands on each node.
+SPDK leverages huge pages for enhancing performance and minimizing memory overhead.
+You must configure 2 MiB-sized huge pages on each Longhorn node to enable usage of huge pages.
+Specifically, 1024 pages (equivalent to a total of 2 GiB) must be available on each Longhorn node.

+To allocate huge pages, run the following commands on each node.
   ```
   echo 1024 > /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages
   ```